mdsol-share/crichton/doc/lint.md

 Crichton lint works to validate the logic of a single resource descriptor file, outputting errors, warning and hints to help generate an optimal document.

+Lint can be used to help you build a clean resource descriptor file, and once a clean file is created, lint can be invoked using rspec to make sure that any changes to the file or new requirements to Crichton result do not inadvertently results in a error laden document.
+It is highly recommended to generate an Rspec file with Crichton lint for continuous integration purposes.

-Lint can be invoked in two ways, once crichton is added to your project as a gem:
+Lint can be invoked in 2 ways, once crichton is added to your project as a gem:

 ### A lint gem ruby executable  (rdlint)